Welcome to

 Hamidreza Moradi, PhD

-Director North Carolina A&T State University
+Lab Director & PI North Carolina A&T State University

 Our Research Team